terramate-io/terramate/docs/dependency-management.md

 ## Order of Execution

-For order of execution, lets discuss a more complex scenario.
+For order of execution, let's discuss a more complex scenario.
-Lets say you have 4 stacks: **stack-a,stack-b,stack-c,stack-d**.
+Let's assume you have 4 stacks: **stack-a, stack-b, stack-c, stack-d**.

 Organized like this on the local file system (omitted file names for brevity):